Moose (wrestler): Impact World Champion (2021–2023)

-The System (2023–present)
+The System (2024–2026)

-On September 14, 2023, at Impact 1000, Moose competed in a Feast or Fired match where he got a case.
-The following week, Moose revealed that his briefcase contained a World Championship contract.
-At Bound for Glory on October 21, Moose competed in a Monster's Ball match which was won by PCO.
-Backstage at the same event, Moose stated that he would cash-in his Feast or Fired contract and challenge for the Impact World Championship at Hard to Kill.

 During the "Countdown to Hard to Kill" pre-show, Moose appeared alongside DeAngelo Williams, Eddie Edwards, Brian Myers and Alisha Edwards, calling themselves "The System".
 On the main card, Moose defeated Alex Shelley to win the newly renamed TNA World Championship.
 After the match, Moose was confronted by Nic Nemeth.
 On February 23 at No Surrender, Moose successfully defended his title against Shelley in a No Surrender Rules match.
 On March 8 at Sacrifice, Moose successfully defended his title against Eric Young.
 On April 20 at Rebellion, Moose successfully defended his title against Nic Nemeth.
 After the match, Moose was attacked by a returning Matt Hardy.
 On May 3 at Under Siege, The System defeated Hardy and Speedball Mountain (Trent Seven and Mike Bailey).
 On June 14 at Against All Odds, Moose successfully defended his title against Matt Hardy in a Broken Rules match.
 On July 20 at Slammiversary, Moose lost the TNA World Championship in six-way elimination match to Nic Nemeth, he was eliminated second by Joe Hendry, ending his second reign at 189 days.
 At Emergence the following month, after The System had competed in an eight-man tag team match, Moose called out Nemeth for his contractual rematch.
 At the event on September 13, Moose failed to win the TNA World Championship from Nemeth.
 At Bound for Glory on October 6, Moose was defeated by Mike Santana.

-On the November 7 episode of Impact, Moose defeated "Speedball" Mike Bailey to win the TNA X Division Championship for the first time.
+On the November 7 episode of Impact!, Moose defeated "Speedball" Mike Bailey to win the TNA X Division Championship for the first time.
 At Turning Point, Moose would successfully defend his title against Laredo Kid.
 At Final Resolution, Moose would defeat Kushida to retain his X Division Title.

 Moose would begin a feud with Ace Austin, after Moose confronted Austin and insulting Austin's partner, Chris Bey.
 At Genesis, Moose would successfully defend his X Division Title against Austin.
 On March 14 at Sacrifice, Moose successfully defended the X Division Championship against Jeff Hardy in a ladder match.
 On April 27 at Rebellion, he defeated KC Navarro, Leon Slater, Matt Cardona, El Hijo del Vikingo, and Sidney Akeem in an Ultimate X match.
 On July 20 at Slammiversary, Moose lost the title to Leon Slater, ending his reign at 266 days, but post-match endorsed Slater and turned face for the first time since 2018.
 On August 20 at Emergence, Moose failed to defeat NXT wrestler Trick Williams for the TNA World Championship.

+On the January 22, 2026 episode of Impact!, Moose and JDC were both kicked out of The System, and were replaced by Bear Bronson and Cedric Alexander.